lwolf/lwolf.github.io/content/post/hosting-own-docker-registry.md

 # Configure nginx
 At this point we should have registry up and running.
-I spent some trying to configure nginx to work with ssl and docker registry.
+I spent some time trying to configure nginx to work with ssl and docker registry.
-And then I found awesome [post](http://container-solutions.com/running-secured-docker-registry-2-0/) describing it
+And then I found awesome [post](http://container-solutions.com/running-secured-docker-registry-2-0/) describing it.

 Since we want our registry to be accessible only for authorized users we need to create  `.htpasswd` file.
 For this we can use `htpasswd` command, available in ubuntu (my external loadbalancer runs it) after installing `apache-utils`